Mistakes To Avoid When Writing A Resume

 You don’t have to turn your resume into a biopic that includes anything and everything about your life.
 Recruiters and employers are interested in details that give them an insight into your professional skills, work history, and personality traits.
 Sharing your hobbies and religion on your resume wouldn’t make it detailed or useful.
 Relevance is of prime importance when you add information to the different sections.
 In this post, you will learn about the common resume writing mistakes to avoid.

-Learn more about how to Create Resume Online in 10 minutes.
+Learn more about how to Create Your Own Resume in 10 minutes.

 Here is the list of 7 common resume writing mistakes you need to avoid

 - Usage of Fancy Phrases and Words during Resume Writing

 - Contact Information for References